DOES LOW-DOSE NALTREXONE HELP LYME DISEASE

 Low-dose naltrexone for Lyme disease has gained attention as a supportive option for patients with persistent pain, fatigue, sleep disturbance, and inflammatory symptoms.

-These symptoms often overlap with broader persistent Lyme disease mechanisms, including inflammation, immune dysregulation, and neurologic sensitivity.
+These symptoms often overlap with broader persistent Lyme disease mechanisms, including inflammation, immune dysregulation, autonomic dysfunction, and neurologic sensitivity.

-Many patients with persistent Lyme symptoms ask about LDN because they remain limited by pain, fatigue, poor sleep, or neurologic symptoms despite prior treatment.
+Many patients explore LDN because they remain limited by pain, fatigue, sleep disruption, or neurologic symptoms despite prior treatment.

-But the key question is not whether LDN sounds promising—it is where it fits in a broader Lyme disease treatment plan.
+The key question is not simply whether LDN sounds promising—it is where it fits within a broader Lyme disease recovery strategy.

 What Is Low-Dose Naltrexone?

-Naltrexone at standard doses is FDA-approved to treat alcohol and opioid dependence.
+Naltrexone at standard doses is FDA-approved for alcohol and opioid dependence.

-At much lower doses, usually 1.5–4.5 mg daily, researchers believe it may influence immune activity, inflammation, and pain signaling.
+At much lower doses, usually 1.5–4.5 mg daily, researchers believe it may influence immune signaling, neuroinflammation, microglial activation, and pain regulation.

 What the Research Shows

-There are currently no clinical trials proving that LDN treats Lyme disease.
+There are currently no clinical trials proving that LDN treats Lyme disease directly.

-Interest in LDN comes largely from studies in other chronic inflammatory or pain-related conditions, including:
+Interest in LDN comes largely from studies involving other chronic inflammatory or pain-related conditions, including:

-Whether those findings apply directly to Lyme disease remains uncertain.
+Whether these findings apply directly to Lyme disease or PTLDS remains uncertain.

 Some patients report improvements in:

-This variability is why underlying causes still matter, including active infection, coinfections, autonomic dysfunction, and inflammation.
+This variability is why underlying contributors still matter, including active infection, coinfections, autonomic dysfunction, neuroinflammation, sleep disruption, and immune dysregulation.

 How Low-Dose Naltrexone Is Prescribed